 - Describes accurately sales transactions that are only partially completed, e.g.. where customers have received goods and services but not yet paid for them.
 Such situations are invisible to cash accounting.

-- Makes possible the application of the matching concept, the idea that revenues should be reported in the same period as the expenses used in earning them.
+- Makes possible the application of the matching concept, the idea that firms report revenues in the same period as the expenses that brought them.

-- Has the advantage of immediacy, that is, because sales revenues and expenses are recorded when incurred, the company knows immediately what it can expect in both categories.
+- Has the advantage of immediacy.
+Because the firm records sales revenues then they earn them and expenses when they incur them, the company knows immediately what it can expect in both categories.

 - Conforms to GAAP in most countries, as well as IFRS / IASB standards.

 - Accrual accounting is not well suited to managing cash flow for budgeting and planning purposes.
-The benefit of "immediacy" is also a disadvantage with respect to cash flow management.
+The benefit of "immediacy" is also a disadvantage concerning cash flow management.
 Cash flow management is not "immediate" under accrual accounting.

 - Immediacy: Whereas cash accounting does not readily give immediate information on earnings and expenses, cash accounting does give immediacy to cash inflows and outflows.